jecamark96/matf/README.md

 [English]

-Name of project: NeoReborn
+Project name: NeoReborn

-This is a student's project for Faculty of Math, University of Belgrade.
-The goal is to make an editor for working with graphs.
-The main idea is to help user to create graph with lots of techinuques of making vertices and edges, coping parts of that graph, and erasing them by selecting.
-Also, it will be added some tools that can check different propeties of graph, for example his planarity or completness.
-In case of planarity, it will draw new graph which is planar and same as original.
-Some algorithms for graphs also will be there.
-So, the purpose of the project is to help students to learn conncepts of graph theory and scientists to check their hypotesis.
+This is a students' project for Faculty of Math, University of Belgrade.
+The goal is to make an editor which works with graphs.
+The main idea is to help the users create graphs with lots of techniques of making vertices and edges, copying parts of that graph, and erasing them by selecting.
+Also, there will be some tools that can check different properties of the graphs, for example their planarity or completeness.
+In case of planarity, it will draw a new graph which is planar and isomorphic to original.
+Some graph algorithms will also be included.
+So, the purpose of the project is to help students learn concepts of graph theory and scientists to check their hypothesises.

-Programming language: Scala, because it is compatible with Java, and we can continue working on it in Java using this code
+Programming language: Scala, because it is compatible with Java, and we can continue working on the project in Java using this code.